with Nathan Lively

 My vision is that Seeing Sound will be a place for people like you and me to come and learn about sound engineering and system tuning, share ideas about what is and isn’t working for us, and give each other feedback when we need it.

 I’ve considered other courses, but this is the first one that I’ve felt deserved the time and money.
-Compared with, say, a typical video course (watch a few videos & that’s it), Seeing Sound offers exceptional value – the personalized support and student interaction make this something special.
+Compared with, say, a typical video course, Seeing Sound offers exceptional value – the personalized support and student interaction make this something special.

 -Andrew S., audibility expert for conference sound, UK